Restructuring and insolvency in Norway: overview

 The debtor successfully appeals the decision to open insolvency proceedings.

-All creditors have received full payment of their claims or security for full payment.
+All creditors have received full payment or security for payment in full.

 A compulsory debt settlement scheme is approved during the insolvency proceedings (see above, Debt settlement proceedings).